 One noble who received such a gift was Vlad Dracula, the Prince of Wallachia.
 Vlad (also known as Vlad the Impaler, after his preferred method of torture) was a vassal of King Matthias at different times.
 At one point, King Matthias imprisoned Vlad in a royal tower for many years.
-Vlad worked his way back into the good graces of the king, and after his release, reportedly married a member of the royal family — probably a cousin of King Matthias.
+Vlad worked his way back into the good graces of the king, and after his release, reportedly married a member of the royal family--probably a cousin of King Matthias.
 As a wedding gift, the king reportedly gave Vlad Dracula and his bride two Kuvaszok.

-After King Matthias died, the breed declined in popularity among royal and noble families, but continued his traditional role of protecting livestock for farmers and horsemen.
+After King Matthias died, the breed declined in popularity among royal and noble families, but continued their traditional role of protecting livestock for farmers and horsemen.
 In the late 1800s, breeders took an interest in standardizing the breed.
 In the 1920s and 1930s, the Kuvasz became the most fashionable large dog in Hungary and western Europe.

 During World War II, however, like many breeds, the Kuvasz nearly went extinct.
 Food shortages took their toll, and many kennels cut back or stopped breeding.
 When Nazi, then Soviet, soldiers moved through Hungary, brave Kuvaszok were often shot trying to protect their families and livestock.
 Some officers took Kuvaszok home with them, but even so, the breed was nearly wiped out.